threenine/Threenine.Data/README.md

 ## Installation

-The simplest method to install Threenine.Data into your solution/project is to use NuGet.:
+The simplest method to install Threenine.Data into your solution/project is to use NuGet:

 ```bash
     nuget Install-Package Threenine.Data
 ```

-Or via the DotNet Cli
+Or via the .NET CLI

 ```bash
     dotnet add package Threenine.Data